adrian-lorenzo/brute-force-blackjack/README.md

 #### Python
-In this case, we also recommend you to use [Python 3](https://www.python.org/download/releases/3.0/) to run the script.
-At the directory of the script, the command to run it is `python3 blackjack.py`.
+In this case,you will have to use the last version [Python 3](https://www.python.org/download/releases/3.0/) to run the script.
+At the directory of the script, the command to run it is `./blackjack.py`.